stocchi/speedrun-notes/black/README.md

 	- Antidote(3)

 Optional: grab the hidden Ultra Ball near the cafè

-*slow dusk ball can skip ultra ball by taking the 2 extra steps for Cheren cutscene, then entering the Xitems house do full left right left once and save at the last possible tile before exiting (stepcount=0, take an extra steps for safety)*

 Enter the house left to the center
 - Buy